adbenitez/nauta_proxy/README.rst

 * SMTP server: 127.0.0.1
 * SMTP port: 8081

-**NOTE:** This package is intended to be installed inside Termux on Android.
+**NOTE:** This package is intended to be installed inside Termux on Android, but the command line features should work in a PC.

 Instructions